MinIO supports server-side and client-side replication of objects between source and destination buckets.

 Configure per-bucket rules for automatically synchronizing objects between MinIO deployments.
 The deployment where you configure the bucket replication rule acts as the “source” while the configured remote deployment acts as the “target”.
 MinIO applies rules as part of object write operations (e.g.

 PUT) and automatically synchronizes new objects and object mutations, such as new object versions or changes to object metadata.

-MinIO server-side bucket replication only supports MinIO clusters for the remote replication target.
+MinIO server-side bucket replication only supports a MinIO cluster on an identical release for the remote replication target.